DaraghP/my-allergy-assistant/docs/proposal/proposal.md

 > The main use-case where we foresee this app being useful is for people with allergies while in the supermarket for example.
 > If they are unsure if a particular product is safe for them to eat, they can simply scan the ingredients or barcode on the product packaging, and the app will tell them if the product contains any of their allergens and if anybody has reported this product for containing any unlisted allergens.
 >
 > Another use-case where this app would be useful is if you are abroad in Spain, for example and all the ingredients are listed in Spanish which you don't speak.
-Using our 'Intelligent Allergy Assistant', you can simply scan the ingredients on the product packaging, and the app will translate the ingredients and tell you if it contains any of your allergens.
+Using 'MyAllergyAssistant', you can simply scan the ingredients on the product packaging, and the app will translate the ingredients and tell you if it contains any of your allergens.
 >
 > Another use-case where this app would be useful, is somebody who has an allergic reaction to peanuts after eating a chocolate bar, where peanuts weren't listed in the ingredients of the chocolate bar.
 This person could then use our app to report and warn other users about the unlisted allergen in the product, to prevent others from getting an allergic reaction.